 Dermatology Specialists of Charlotte offers Avene Xeracalm, a barrier cream from France that is better than the prescription agents that are available in the U.S.

 Skin that is affected by dermatitis has a damaged upper layer that makes it more sensitive to irritants and allergens.
 The skin is dry, partly because of increased water loss through the skin.
 Some barrier creams help to reduce water loss while protecting the skin from irritants.
 As a result, the skin is more likely to heal and become more resistant to developing or increased symptoms of dermatitis.

 Timely and innovative treatment for dermatitis

 The severity of a skin condition such as dermatitis can depend upon many factors.
 If you are finding it difficult to live with your condition, Dermatology Specialists of Charlotte can provide the afore-mentioned barrier creams along with innovative treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.